obiba/opal-doc/web-user-guide/projects/tables.rst

 Add/Update table from Dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A table can be added or updated from a data dictionary file.
+This data dictionary can be an Excel file (see Excel file template) or a view XML file (this can be obtained from an existing view by selecting "Download View XML").
+For importing data dictionary from another format (SPSS file for instance), an alternate solution is to follow the process of importing data with the setting of limiting to 0 data rows (3rd screen in the import data wizard).

+An advanced option offers the possibility to merge the data dictionaries when doing an update (otherwise default behavior is to override the properties and attributes).

+Add View
+~~~~~~~~

 This operation follows a step-by-step procedure:

-1- Specify the view name and the data dictionary (optional).
-The data dictionary can be provided as an xml file (this can be obtained from anexisting view by selecting "Download View XML") or an Excel file (see ).
-If a view with same name already exists,Excel file templateconfirmation for overriding it is required.
+1. Specify the view name and the data dictionary (optional).
+The data dictionary can be provided as an XML file (this can be obtained from an existing view by selecting "Download View XML") or an Excel file (see Excel file template).
+If a view with same name already exists, confirmation for overriding it is required.
 If a plain table already exists with same name, the operation is not allowed.
-2- Specify which tables this view refers to (required).
+2. Specify which tables this view refers to (required).

 Derived variable algorithms are expressed using Magama Javascript API.

-Add View
-~~~~~~~~

 Restore Views
 ~~~~~~~~~~~~~